How to Win at Sports Retailing

 - Establish a budget plan – If you’re just getting started, this might be difficult because you have no past sales to draw upon.
 That means you must make reasonable projections.
 Set a budget and keep and eye on what is selling.
 Establish your budget on real numbers.

 - Keep the product moving – Once you know what sells, you’ll know what to buy more of.
 But some items stop selling as quickly as they start, so you have to have a handle on the trends.
 Still, you know the popular products.
-If you are a sports headwear retailer or lululemon sports clothing retailer order enough of popular products to get you through the inventory cycle, turn on automatic replenishing, and allocate the right amount of each product to each store within your chain.
+Order enough of them to get you through the inventory cycle, turn on automatic replenishing, and allocate the right amount of each product to each store within your chain.
 That’s how you move your product and profit from your inventory.

 Sports retailing begins with the customer, but it doesn’t end there.
 If you’re going to win at this game, you’ve got to have the right product at the right time, and sell it to the right customer.